-balance sheet of a limited liability company, cooperative, general or limited partnership exceeds €100,000, the turnover exceeds €200,000, or the company employs more than three people.
+The financial statements will still be audited by an auditor if at least two of the following thresholds for a limited liability company, cooperative, general partnership or limited partnership have been exceeded in the previous financial statements: the balance sheet total exceeds €100,000, the turnover exceeds €200,000, or the company employs more than three people.
 A trader with a fixed workplace and a self-employed person do not need to choose an auditor.
 If the articles of association, memorandum of association or rules provide for an audit or the selection of an auditor, act accordingly, even if the limits are not exceeded in the financial statements.

 The auditor is chosen by the supreme decision-making body of the company, for example, the general meeting, and the selected auditor must be registered with the Trade Register.
 Select a chartered accountant (HT or KHT) as the auditor.
-The auditor enters the audit in the financial statement and provides an audit report on the audit.
+The auditor enters the audit in the financial statement and provides an audit report on the audit eight months of the end of the accounting period.